 Over the past 5 years, the make-up of the BRT has been transformed, with the proportion of:

 What does the BRT do?

 The BRT's main objectives are to:

-The BRT's recommendations to the Authorities take two forms - its annual 'Summary of Recommendations' which summarise the collective view of the BRT Members on a range of topics and the annual sets of recommendations prepared by its 4 Working Parties:
+The BRT's recommendations to the Authorities take two forms - its annual 'Joint Recommendations' summarise the collective view of the BRT Members on a range of topics and the annual sets of recommendations prepared by its 4 Working Parties:

 The EU and Japanese Authorities' responses to the recommendations take the form of oral statements during the annual meeting.
 The Government of Japan issues formal progress reports to respond to recommendations submitted by the BRT in the previous year.
 (The European Commission issued similar progress reports up to 2017.)

 How often does the BRT meet?